 MYTH #6: You can’t masturbate during your period or it’s a bad idea to do so.

 FACT: You definitely can, and it can actually be beneficial!

 This one is also totally false.
-Masturbating while on your period is potentially messy, but definitely not impossible and certainly not a bad idea.
+Masturbating while on your period is potentially messy, but definitely not impossible — and certainly a GREAT idea.
 It can actually be beneficial for people who menstruate because the chemicals and hormones released during and after masturbation can help relieve menstrual cramp pain.

 A great option for self-pleasure while menstruating is to do it in the tub!
 So check out our guide to the (majorly upgraded) Bathtub Technique, and don’t let your period hold you back from getting it on with yourself.

-Busting harmful myths is just part of our struggle –– the tip of the iceberg.
+Busting harmful masturbation myths is just part of our struggle –– the tip of the iceberg really.
 Empowering others to embrace their sexual agency, their desires, and their choices in the bedroom is what comes next.
 So empower your own desires this month and celebrate masturbation month without shame!

 About The Author, Elizabeth Mason

 A recent graduate of UC Berkeley, Elizabeth Mason earned her degree in Gender and Women’s Studies.
 Currently, she is looking towards graduate school, and hopes to continue to focus her studies on womxn’s health and sexual wellness.
 Her main interests include identity politics and their relation to issues surrounding womxn’s healthcare and sexual liberation.
 She looks forward to the day when all womxn are empowered socially, politically, and – most importantly – sexually.
 She can be found on Instagram @elizabeth.mason.